-Mr. Cary clerked for the Honorable Jackson L. Kiser, Chief Judge of the Western District of Virginia.
+Mr. Cary clerked for the Honorable Jackson L. Kiser, formerly Chief Judge of the Western District of Virginia.

 Mr. Cary serves on the Advisory Board of the Columbus Chapter of the National Association of Women Business Owners (NAWBO).
 He is also a member of The Breathing Association Board of Trustees and serves a member of the Board's Executive Committee.
 Mr. Cary received the 2012 Carrie Nelson Black Award in recognition of his service to the Association.

 Honors & Awards

 - The Best Lawyers in America, Employment Law – Management, 2013-2015

 - The Best Lawyers in America, Labor Law – Management, 2013-2015